 Harvard’s College Programs for High School Students

-Our 7-Week, for-credit Secondary School Program gives students the choice to fully experience college life by taking courses for-credit while living on Harvard’s campus, commuting from home, or being fully online.
+Our 7-week, college-credit Secondary School Program gives students the choice to fully experience college life by taking one or two courses for-credit while living on Harvard’s campus, commuting from home, or being fully online.

 Please note: Students may only apply to one program each year.

-What to do if Your Student is Admitted
+What To Do if Your Student Is Admitted for 2024

 Our programs require high-level academic performance as well as social maturity, and are structured to empower students to be independent.
-Harvard’s Secondary School Program (7-Week, For-Credit) and Pre-College Program (2-Week, Non-Credit) are highly selective programs.
+Harvard’s Secondary School Program (4- or 7-Week, For-Credit) and Pre-College Program (2-Week, Non-Credit) are highly selective programs.
 If your student has been accepted, you should feel proud of their accomplishment.

 We look forward to welcoming them this summer, and as a Harvard Summer School student, they will be treated like college students.
 This is your opportunity to help them build independence and support them as young adults.
 Below are resources to help you guide your student, but please know that the student is the one responsible for taking the required steps.